Hybrid algebras: General hybrid algebras

-In \cite{WSA-GV}, 2.7, we had formulated a slightly different assumption, this is covered by the above (modulo minor changes) which are discussed below in Section 3.
-Ideally we would have liked to have that the Gabriel quiver of $H$ is obtained from $Q$ by removing the virtual arrows.
-There is however one exception of a local algebra, which is a hybrid algebra (it occurs as an idempotent algebra of a weighted surface algebra).
-We will now discuss this.
+In \cite[2.7]{WSA-GV}, we had formulated a slightly different assumption, this is covered by the above (modulo minor changes).
+One would have liked to have that the Gabriel quiver of $H$ is obtained from $Q$ by removing the virtual arrows.
+There is however one exception of a local algebra, which is a hybrid algebra (it occurs as an idempotent algebra of a weighted surface algebra, see Example \ref{ex:2.8}(a)).

+\begin{remark} In the following there will be computations using the permutations $f$ and $g$, we describe some basic properties.
+We will use these freely.\\ (1) We always have that $f^{-1}(\alpha) = g^{-1}(\ba)$.
+If $\alpha \in \cT$ then $f^{-1}(\alpha) = f^2(\alpha)$ (which may be $\alpha$).\\ (2) \ Assume $i$ is a quaternion vertex.
+Then we have, exactly as in \cite{WSA, WSA-GV},